julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 - **Copal** (Mesoamerica): ancestor offerings, purification
 - **Cedar** (North America): cleansing, protection, spirit calling

-A “spiritual herb” was not calming — it was **orienting**, aligning the human soul with forces beyond the body.
+A “spiritual herb” was not calming, it was **orienting**, aligning the human soul with forces beyond the body.

 ---